ghewgill/neon-lang/README.md

 To resolve this problem, the assignment operator in Neon is `:=` and assignment cannot appear within an expression.

+<a name="null_pointer"></a>
+### Null pointer exceptions

+In many common systems languages (eg. C, C++, Java, C#), a pointer may hold a "null" value which is a runtime error to dereference.
+Tony Hoare has called the introduction of the null reference in ALGOL his ["billion-dollar mistake"](https://en.wikipedia.org/wiki/Tony_Hoare).

+To resolve this problem, Neon introduces the idea of a "valid" pointer.
+A valid pointer is one that has been checked against `NIL` (the null reference) using a special form of the `IF` statement.
+The resulting valid pointer can be dereferenced without causing a null pointer exception.

+    VAR node: POINTER TO Node

+    IF VALID p := node THEN
+        print(p.value)
+    END IF

 <a name="empty_loop"></a>
 ### Unintended empty loop with `while (condition);`